 - 1/2 cup Quick Cooking Oats

 - Prepare the filling: In a large saucepan, combine the chunks of berries, sugar, lemon juice, corn starch, and water.
 Stir to combine.
 Bring to a gentle boil over med-high heat.
 Once it starts to boil, reduce the heat to medium and simmer, stirring occasionally, until the liquid turns into a thick syrup (about 6-8 minutes).
-Remove the pan from the heat and set aside.
+Remove the pan from the heat and set it aside.

-- Add to the reserved topping mixture, the brown sugar and oats and the additional 2 tablespoons of cold butter.
+- Add to the reserved topping mixture, the brown sugar and oats, and the additional 2 tablespoons of cold butter.
 Mix until crumbly

 - Spread the strawberry filling over the crust and sprinkle the topping over the filling.